-The primary focus of the track is research, conducted either within the university at the Institute of Biodiversity and Ecosystem Dynamics (IBED), at other research institutes in the Netherlands or abroad.
+The primary focus of the Ecology and Evolution track is learning by doing research, conducted either within the university at the Institute of Biodiversity and Ecosystem Dynamics (IBED), at other research institutes in the Netherlands or abroad.
 The following research areas are offered within the university:

 These courses incorporate theory with laboratory and field work.
 They usually comprise a study load of 6 EC each and are taught on a full-time basis in a consecutive period of four weeks, in the first semester of each year.